wirelessModem/wirelessModem.github.io/README.md

 1. NR-UE UL transmite
 2. gNB UL receive.

 This is a open source project, please do not use it to any commercial project.
-If you are interested, please contact with me. my permanent email: calmet@qq.com
+If you are interested and expected get all libs' source codes, please contact with me. my permanent email: calmet@qq.com
-weixin: calmet